Physical and archaeology: modern detection tools

 Geophysics: a valuable ally

 Geophysics plays a fundamental role in modern archaeology.
-By using non-invasive techniques, it is possible to detect buried remains in the ground, preserving the site and its history.
-Methods such as resistivity, IP (induced polarization), and seismic are commonly employed to obtain detailed images of the subsurface, allowing archaeologists to plan their excavations more effectively.
+By using non-invasive techniques, it is possible to detect buried remains in the soil, preserving the site and its history.
+Methods such as resistivity, IP (inductive electromagnetic), and seismic are commonly used to obtain detailed images of the subsurface, enabling archaeologists to plan their excavations more effectively.

 LiDAR: a technological revolution